Our Expertise

 The ideal way to carry out these checks is to appoint a lawyer you trust and not rely on lawyers proposed by real estate agents or builders.
 Only a personally appointed lawyer has as his mandate the legal protection of the buyer and will act to defend his interests without being accountable to anyone else for his actions.

-Do you need a lawyer to buy a house in Greece
+Do you need a lawyer to buy and sell a house or a property in Greece?

 Greek real estate law provides an important role for lawyers in purchasing and selling real estate.